Celtic Jewelry Symbols and Celtic Jewelry Meaning

 The Luckenbooth is a Scottish symbol of love, dating back to the 17th century and often given as a token of betrothal, affection and friendship.
 It is usually in the shape of a heart or two entwined hearts symbolizing love and with a crown to symbolize loyalty.
-Luckenboothes were sold from shops or "locked booths" in Edinburgh's Royal Mile hence the name Luckenbooth.
+The Luckenbooth was sold from shops or "locked booths" in Edinburgh's Royal Mile hence the name Luckenbooth.

-The Thistle Heart embodies the heart and soul of Scotland.
+The Scottish Thistle Heartembodies the heart and soul of Scotland.
 Two purple thistles, the National flower of Scotland form a beautiful heart shape symbolic of ones love of Scotland.
 The thistle or Scotch thistle is the national flower of Scotland and they have a beautiful lavender flower.
-The thistle is featured in many Scottish symbols and logos.
+The thistle is featured in many Scottish symbolsand logos.
 Legend has it that a Viking attacker once stepped on a thorny thistle during the night and cried out so loud that it alerted the Scottish defending their castle.
-Thistle also grows in abundance in Ireland.
+The Scottish Thistle also grows in abundance in Ireland.
 This brilliant Celtic Thistle Kilt is a brilliant reminder of one's Celtic heritage.